-Well, we’ve discussed seven different methods: and these are our go to ways which have never disappointed us.
-Though, we’d easily rank up bleaching to be the best method for removing ink.
-However, during the research, we have found this fancy method, and as you know, we couldn’t stop ourselves from trying this.
+Well, we’ve discussed seven different methods: and these are the go-to ways that have never disappointed us.
+Though, we’d easily rank bleaching to be the best method for removing ink.
+However, during the research, we found this fancy method, and as you know, we couldn’t stop ourselves from trying this.
 It’s called “Removing Sublimation Ink Through Home Chemicals”.
 So let’s try this and give you our final analysis.

 The method involves the use of the following materials: